monotomy/CYTHAR-Sequenzer/README.md

 The code is not clean and very crazy -> I tried out and learned many things.
 But it's working :-).

-A rewrite and the following version you will find here: https://github.com/monotomy/cythar-online
+A rewrite and also the following version you will find here: https://github.com/monotomy/cythar-online

 If you are interested to make some crazy things, any help is welcome.